anhinga/2021-notes/matrix-mult-machines/README.md

 https://github.com/anhinga/julia-notebooks/tree/main/transition-to-flux

-(still in the process of figuring out how to make Fluz/Zygote work properly in this context)
+and Fluz/Zygote seem to work properly in this context.

 _This is an active line of research, to be continued..._